Skip to Content

 The grassland ecosystem is defined by large, open plains and the biological life that calls this biosphere its home.
 Vegetation (e.g. wild grasses) is most of what you will find here, but of course, not all by far.

-The grassland ecosystem is one of the world’s largest and makeup as much as 20% to 40% of the world’s land surface.
-Forests make up approximately 31% by direct comparison.
+The grassland ecosystem is one of the world’s largest, making up as much as 20% to 40% of the world’s land surface.
+Forests, by direct comparison, make up approximately 31%.

 The world’s grasslands are disappearing at such a rate that only about 10% of total grasslands are left.
 Damage to this particular habitat occurs just as much as in others.

-Drought and water scarcity are two natural dangers that face the future of the grasslands.
+Drought and water scarcity are two natural dangers facing the grasslands’ future.
 Where temperatures rise further due to global warming, nature finds it even more difficult to support itself.

 See RelatedConservation vs Preservation: The Differences